MikeFesta/3dc-validator/README.md

 This package can be used by both a command line interface (node), as well as a front-end web interface.
 See 3dc-validator-cli and 3dc-validator-web for integration examples.

+Some of the checks can be slow if there are a lot of triangles (marked **_SLOW_**).
+They will only be run if they are explicitly required by the schema.
+Beveled Edges and Non-Manifold edges both require the same XYZ edge computation.
+UV Gutter Width and UV Overlaps both require the same UV triangle computation.
+Each of those computations take about the same O(n log n) time, where n is the number of triangles.
+Typical run time without either of those computations is under 5 seconds, but if both types need to be run the test can take over a minute.

 ## Checks available

-- File Size (min/max)
+- File Size
+- Triangle Count
-- Material Count (min/max)
+- Material Count
-- Node Count (min/max)
+- Node Count
-- Mesh Count (min/max)
+- Mesh Count
-- Primitive Count (min/max)
+- Primitive Count
-- Beveled Edges (no hard edges >= 90 degrees)
 - Clean Origin for Root Node
+- Beveled Edges (no hard edges >= 90 degrees) **_SLOW_**
-- Non-Manifold Edges
+- Non-Manifold Edges **_SLOW_**
-- Triangle Count (min/max)
-- Dimensions (min/max)
+- Dimensions
 - Dimensions (product within tolerance)
-- Texture Map Resolution (min/max)
 - PBR Safe Colors
+- Texture Map Resolution
 - Texture Map Resolution Power of 2
 - Texture Map Resolution Quadratic
-- UV Gutter Width
-- Inverted UVs
-- UV Overlaps
 - Texel Density
 - 0-1 UV Texture Space
+- Inverted UVs
+- UV Overlaps **_SLOW_**
+- UV Gutter Width **_SLOW_**

 ## Product Info JSON file

-For testing dimensional tollerance, we need to know the dimensions of the product.
+For testing product dimensional tollerance, we need to know the dimensions of the product.
 The product info json file is used to provide that information.
-If not provided, those checks will not be available, but an overall size check can still be specied by the schema.
+The product dimensions specified in the Scheam json file are different and more like a viewer bounding box check, but the percent tolerance value is used for both.

 # Schema JSON file